Al Cameron

 Alan Richard Cameron (born October 21, 1955) is a Canadian former professional ice hockey defenceman.

-Cameron played two seasons with the New Westminster Bruins of the WHL, 1973–75 where in the last year, the Bruins made it to the Memorial Cup finals, losing to the Toronto Marlies.
+Cameron played two seasons with the New Westminster Bruins of the WHL, from 1973 to 1975, where in the last year, the Bruins advanced to the Memorial Cup finals, eventually losing to the Toronto Marlboros.

 He was drafted 37th overall by the Detroit Red Wings in the 1975 NHL Amateur Draft and eventually played 282 games with the Red Wings and the Winnipeg Jets in the NHL.